 - The drug is compared with the standard treatment (not necessarily a drug) when one exists, after careful determination of the best comparator;

-- The results analysed are those based on the clinical endpoints most relevant to the patients concerned, rather than surrogate endpoints, such as laboratory markers, that have not been shown to correlate with improvements in patients' quality of life.
+- The results analysed are those based on the clinical endpoints most relevant to the patients concerned, (such as mortality, the most troublesome symptoms, or quality of life, depending on the situation), or on surrogate endpoints (such as laboratory markers or imaging findings) where they have been shown to correlate with relevant clinical endpoints.

 Careful analysis of adverse effects